fommil/fpmortals/manuscript/wip.md

 call `.traverse(identity)`, or its simpler sibling `.sequence`.

-## Typeclasses
+## Agenda

 There is an overwhelming number of typeclasses, so we will visualise similar clusters and discuss, with simplified definitions.
+Notably absent are typeclasses that extend `Monad`, which get their own chapter.

 Scalaz uses code generation instead of simulacrum.
 We'll present the typeclasses as if simulacrum was used, but note that there are no